net-a-porter-mobile/objective-c-style-guide/README.md

 Non-boolean variables should be compared against something, and parentheses are added for improved readability.
 If the variable being compared is a boolean type, then no parentheses are needed.

+It can also be used for default values.

 **Preferred:**
 ```objc
 NSInteger value = 5;